 - For certain Harley models it can be quite low to the ground

-The style of Cobra’s Short Swept Speedster is excellent, it’s got a thick curvature that will give your Street Glide some real personality that a boring old standard design lacks in every way.
-This new design isn’t just for looks, it improves the funneling of gasses from your Harley’s engine, improving velocity which all contributes to better performance in both power and smoothness of the ride.
+The style of this Short Swept Speedster is something to behold.
+Its thick curvature adds a real personality to my Street Glide, something that a standard design lacks entirely.
+But this isn’t just a pretty face; the design improves the funneling of gases from my Harley’s engine, boosting velocity and enhancing both the power and smoothness of my ride.

-Even though triple chromed pipes make the exhaust extra thick, Cobra still managed weight improvements compared to what we previously had installed, while it isn’t as significant as we would have wanted.
-It’s most probably due to how short the pipes are, this compact design has negated some of the added weight layers that chrome can bring.
+What struck me next was the build.
+Even with triple-chromed pipes making the exhaust extra thick, Cobra managed to reduce the weight compared to what I previously had installed.
+It might not have been as significant as I’d have liked, but the compact design seemed to negate some of the added weight that chrome could bring.

 - Cool aggressive curvature

 - Loud and aggressive tone

 - Relatively lightweight

 - Personal favorite design and style